We had a chance to catch up with David Paleschuck, author of Branding Bud: The Commercialization of Cannabis.

 My understanding is, and you can fill this in for me, but you’re number one in the category of branding, and you’re number one in the category of green on Amazon.
 Is that correct?

 Yeah.
 The book was released on 420, and for the last year, yeah.
 Exactly.
-For the last five weeks, the book has been number one in logo and branding logo design.
+The book has been number one in logo and branding logo design for the last five weeks.
 And green business on Amazon.
 It’s pretty amazing and, so, one of the interesting things that recently occurred is that it’s now moved the product into high tech.

 What do you think of that?
 Where somebody traditionally known as a publishing brand is now moving into product.
 What does that tell you about the industry?

 So, that’s how we created and took that program, but relative to where High Times is, yes, I just got to do emails this morning in my Inbox for High Times CBD products.
 So, I don’t think that’s a smart strategy.
-But, again, I think they’re competing against their potential advertisers.
+But, again, I believe they are competing against their potential advertisers.
 And, on a side note, I don’t often say things like this; I think High Times has other things to focus on, like going public, which they’ve tried to do many times and have not successfully done so.
 So, this may be their Plan B: come up with a line of products.
-But I don’t think it’s a smart strategy for a publication to come out with a line of products that competes with their advertisers.
+But I don’t think it’s a smart strategy for a publication to develop a line of products that competes with their advertisers.

 I mean, I think the challenge is that being a publication is tough, right?
 That market, in general, is tough.
 So, they just might be trying to diversify because that is such a challenging industry.